 Red to Blonde Hair: 5 Things to Know

-It may not be as drastic as going from brunette to blonde, but going from red to blonde hair definitely requires bleaching in order to achieve your desired shade.
+Going from red to blonde hair definitely requires bleaching in order to achieve your desired shade.
 Natural redheads may have more luck lifting their hair, but if you are a bottled red head, you will definitely need a stripper to remove any pre-existing color.
-While you can definitely go from red to blonde hair at home, hair color newbies may feel more comfortable taking the salon route in order to get that perfect shade of blonde.
-Be sure to book a consultation with your colorist before you actually proceed to bleach; that way you can discuss what blonde works best for you, and what bleaching method (single or double-process) you will need to take.
+Be sure to book a consultation with your colorist to discuss what blonde works best for you, and what bleaching method (single or double-process) you will need to take.

 Even if your hair is a lighter shade of red, chances are you may not get to that gorgeous shade of blonde in one salon visit.
-Too much bleach can be quite traumatic to your hair and scalp, so if you want to spare your hair the pain and discomfort, it may be wise to break up your coloring session into two (or more) appointments in order to make sure you safely achieve your blonde.
+Too much bleach can be quite traumatic to your hair and scalp.
+If you want to spare your hair the pain and discomfort, it may be wise to break up your coloring session into two (or more) appointments.

 Like maintaining all colored looks, preserving your blonde locks requires using the right products at home.
 To avoid brassiness and color fade, it’s important to use purple shampoo to counteract any unwanted orange and yellow tones.
 For a shampoo that’s safe to use on platinum, ashy and honey blonde shades, use Bed Head by TIGI Dumb Blonde Shampoo a few times a week.